 How to Serve Smoked Meatloaf

-You can easily just slice this bacon wrapped smoked meatloaf and serve it.
-It has a ton of flavor and the textures are fantastic.
+You can just slice this meatloaf and serve it.
+It has a ton of flavor, and the textures are fantastic.
 A crusty bacon exterior with a juicy and cheesy interior.
-If you want to add a little more flavor, you can serve this with your favorite bbq sauce.
-As I mentioned earlier, you can even slice it and treat it as a burger.
-Serve it on a bun with your favorite burger toppings as well.
-This meatloaf is very versatile.
-Try this keto turkey meatloaf and our Traeger Meatloaf next.
+If you want to add a little more flavor, you can serve this with your favorite BBQ sauce.

 Ingredients